Investment Objectives

 Fund performance

-In May, the CC Global Balanced Income Fund – largely driven by a risk-on sentiment in both equity and high yield credit, registered a gain of 1.61%.
+In September, the CC Global Balanced Income Fund registered a gain of 0.31%.

 Market and investment outlook